fshasan/blog-bridge/README.md

 ## What is Blog Bridge?

-Blog Bridge is a simple online publishing platform (something like medium) with membership options.
-The publishing platform allows a user to create blog posts that includes a <b>title</b> and a <b>description</b>.
-Users can choose their own membership package from the membersip option and make the payment process via stripe payment system.
-The `core` folder of the project contains the frontend design, API Endpoints and the environment variables.
+Blog Bridge is an online publishing platform with membership options.
+It allows users to create blog posts with a title and description, and users can choose their own membership package and make the payment process via stripe payment system.

 ## Key Features

-### User Type
+### User Types

 We have two kinds of users, `admin` and `end user`.
 The user types are denoted by Enums.